Dragoncrown 5E Rogue (WiP)

 1st Level: Sneak Attack

 You know how to turn a foe’s distraction into a deadly opening.
-Once per turn, you can deal extra damage to one creature you hit with an attack roll if you’re attacking with a Finesse or Ranged weapon and if at least one of the following requirements is met:
+Once per turn, when you hit a creature with a weapon that has the Finesse or Ranged property, you can deal an extra 1d6 damage of the weapon’s type if you meet at least one of the following requirements:

 Advantage.
 You have Advantage on the attack roll.

-Ally Adjacent to Target.
-At least one of your allies is within 5 feet of the target, the ally doesn’t have the Incapacitated condition, and you don’t have Disadvantage on the attack roll.
+Opportune Ally.
+An ally who is not incapacitated is within 5 feet of the target and you don’t have Disadvantage on the attack roll.

 1st Level: Thieves' Cant

-You know Thieves’ Cant, the flash cloves wit since kiddies (the secret language that rogues learn early into their practice).
-Canting is not a true language with grammatical rules or set dictionaries.
-Rather, it is a way to conceal a conversation using slang, allusions, euphemisms, puns, portmanteaus, gestures, and other clever linguistic means.
-Thus, magic that reveals literal interpretations, such as the Comprehend Languages spell, not only fail to translate the cant’s true meaning, but might even obscure it further.
+You know Thieves’ Cant, the flash cloves wit since kiddeys (the hidden argot that rogues learn early into their practice).
+Canting is not a true language, but a way to conceal meaning using slang, euphemisms, gestures, or other clever linguistic means.
+Magic that reveals literal interpretations, such as the Comprehend Languages spell, not only fail to translate the cant’s true meaning, but might even obscure it further.

 2nd Level: Cunning Action

 Your fast thinking and agility allow you to move and act quickly.
-On your turn, you can take one of the following actions as a Bonus Action: Dash, Disengage, or Hide.
+On your turn, you can take the Dash, Disengage, or Hide Action as a Bonus Action.

 2nd Level: Cunning Strike